stashauke/mathstas/storage/content/activities.md

 - **AMC 8 / AMC 10 (American Mathematics Competitions 8 / 10)**  is a math competition open to students in grades below 8 / below 10.
 It features a series of 25 multiple-choice math questions that cover a variety of mathematical concepts.
 It is a contest held annually, providing participants with an opportunity to challenge themselves and showcase their mathematical abilities.

+*The first competition I have taken part in was the "Board of Education Math Competition* in Poland when I was 12 years old, becoming a Laureate in this competition allowed me to apply to any middle school in the country and get accepted without admission.
+It also pushed me to explore Olympiads and start working with a tutor.*

 # Olympiads

 To take part in olympiads you have to stretch you mathematical out-side of the box thinking, as questions are no longer closed form.
 You need to write down your solution which usually is an abstract proof, which may be intimidating at the beginning but highly addictive after a while.
 If you are lucky, your country is offering a Junior Olympiad, if not, you will have to enter start with Senior Olympiad and the effort might be rewarded with you representing your country on at an International Olympiad